kedardg/scrp/README.md

 ## Features

 - **Optional BERT-based Semantic Search**: Toggle between BERT embeddings or simple keyword matching for job relevance scoring
+- **Parallel and Sequential Processing Options**: Choose between faster parallel processing or more memory-efficient sequential processing
 - **Real-time Parallel Processing**: Jobs are processed and scored in parallel as they are found
-- **Centralized Results**: All jobs are stored in a single, sorted JSON file for easy access
+- **Consolidated Results**: All jobs are automatically consolidated into a single file sorted by relevance score
 - **Comprehensive Term Mappings**: Rich domain-specific vocabulary mappings for AI/ML fields
 - **Intelligent Term Expansion**: Automatically expands search terms using domain-specific mappings
 - **Unified Scraping**: Process multiple companies from a single configuration